Belarusian Ground Forces

-The Belarusian Ground Forces is a service branch of the Armed Forces of Belarus.
+The Belarusian Ground Forces, also called the Belarusian army, is the land warfare service branch of the Armed Forces of Belarus.

+Since the abolition of the Main Staff of the Ground Forces in 2012, the three regional operational commands of the Ground Forces have been directly subordinated to the General Staff of the Armed Forces of Belarus, and all ground maneuver units are part of the operational commands.
+In peacetime the units are maintained at half-strength, and Belarus conducts regular training of its reservists in both infantry roles and with advanced equipment, with a significant part of the military budget being used for maintaining the capability for the mobilization of reserves.

+The Ground Forces do not carry out operational or strategic level exercises without participation from the Russian Armed Forces.
+Together with the Belarusian Special Operations Forces, the Ground Forces of Belarus form a Regional Group of Forces with the Russian 1st Guards Tank Army.
+The Special Operations Forces Command, just as the operational commands of the Ground Forces, is subordinated to the General Staff.

 History

 The ground forces were founded on March 20, 1992, on the same day the Defence Ministry of Belarus was established.
 By 1994, the ground forces had over 50,000 troops, most being former soldiers of the Soviet Army's Belorussian Military District.
 The army equipment which was used at the time included 79 T-54s, 639 T-55s, 291 T-62s, 299 T-64s, 8 T-80s, and 1,800 T-72s.

 In December 2001, the Ground Forces underwent a major reorganization which produced two operational-territorial commands which are similar to Russia's military districts.
 The two commands that were formed from this reorganization were the Western Operational Command at Grodno, and the North Western Operational Command, at Barysaw.
 At around the same time, the headquarters of the Ground Forces was established on the basis of the former 5th Guards Tank Army.
 The ground forces headquarters was abolished during reorganization in 2011 and replaced by combat training and territorial defense directorates.
 The change further confirmed the Belarusian Ground Forces integration into the Russian military command structure as Belarus thus does not independently plan or conduct large-scale exercises and operates under Russian command during joint exercises.
 As of mid-2021 the units of the operational commanders were manned at half strength, making them unready for rapid response combat operations.